marek-cel/libmcutils/README.md

-# libmcutils
+# libmcutil
-Various utilities library.
+libmcutil is a various utilities library.